How to Watch the Thanksgiving 2020 NFL Games - Up News Info

 Washington Football Team at Dallas Cowboys, 4:30 p.m.
 ET/1:30 p.m.
 PT on Fox

 This is a great matchup… for a Thanksgiving in the 1980s.
-Both Dallas and Washington are 2-7 and on the bottom of the embarrassingly dreadful NFC East, with Dallas coping with key injuries and Washington being Washington.
+Both Dallas and Washington are 3-7 and on the bottom of the embarrassingly dreadful NFC East, with Dallas coping with key injuries and Washington being Washington.
+However, both teams are coming off rare wins heading into their matchup, and one will be the new division leader when it’s all said and done.
 It will be a good day for backup quarterbacks, as both teams are sending out slingers who started the year holding clipboards.
 This is the game gambling was invented for to keep it interesting.
 “America’s Team” has hosted Thanksgiving games almost annually since 1966.

 The rest of the week’s NFL games continue on Sunday, Nov.
 29 and Monday, Nov.
 30.